PRIDE AND ASPIRATIONS FOR THE KYLE ASQUITH FOUNDATION

 “When Kyle died he saved five people’s lives by donating his organs so, if we can help make that happen again, it would be fantastic” said Year 11 student, John Hall, one of Kyle’s best friends who took part in a 13-mile sponsored run on 15th March.
 John is one of a group of Year 11 students who set up and ran the event.
 This was a voluntary fund raising event and the students showed independence, resilience and determination to successfully complete the run.
 It was fantastic to see so much support at the school gates for the finish line.

-This year’s projects include: red 'Asquith United' ribbons – in honour of the teenager’s obsession with Arsenal; a cross-country run that many students have signed up for; profits of sales of 'Grease' school production photos by joelskinglephotography as well as football tournaments, bike rides, bun / card sales and more.
+Projects have ncluded: red 'Asquith United' ribbons – in honour of the teenager’s obsession with Arsenal; a cross-country run that many students have signed up for; as well as football tournaments, bike rides, bun / card sales and more.

 Kyle’s mother, Tracy, who lives in Middleton said: “I don’t think the teachers and students at Cockburn know just how much their support has helped us come to terms with Kyle’s death.
 It all happened so quickly and came as such a shock.
 It is still odd not having Kyle around but, although we have lost a son, it feels like we have gained an entire school.”